PDillis/CartPole-Cases/README.md

   action = 0
 ```

-Combining our Pole Control with the Speed Control, we obtain a new controller, the Speed + Pole Control.
+Combining our Pole Control with the Speed Control, we obtain a new controller, the **Speed + Pole Control**.
 With it, we find that the agent successfully solves the environment.
 We then try to add the same type of threshold for the horizontal speed, but found that it is unnecessary as the agent solve the environment with the same amount of mean reward.
 We try to add controllers on the other elements of the observation tuple, but these are somewhat unnecessary in the end as our agent has already successfully solved the environment.

 ## Results

-We store the reward received in each episode by each of our different controllers: the Random Agent, Speed Control, Unstable Control, Pole Control and Speed + Pole Control.
+We store the reward received in each episode by each of our different controllers: the **Random Agent**, Speed Control, Unstable Control, Pole Control and Speed + Pole Control.
 We plot this in the following figure:

 ![figure_1](https://user-images.githubusercontent.com/24496178/30891060-1afe1186-a331-11e7-8171-ffa6c731fc52.png)